SachinKalsi/blog/category/ml/_posts/2018-08-22-stack-overflow-tag-prediction.md

 <h4>Train and Test data</h4>

-If the data had timestamp attached for each of the questions, then we could have splitted data with respect to temporal order.
-Since the data is not of temporal nature (i.e., no timestamp), we are splitting data randomly into 80% train set & 20% test set
+If the data had timestamp attached for each of the questions, then splitting data with respect to its temporal nature would have made more sense than splitting data randomly.
+But since the data is not of temporal nature (i.e., no timestamp), we are splitting data randomly into 80% train set & 20% test set

 <pre><code><b>train_datasize= 0.8 * preprocessed_title_more_weight_df.shape[0]
 x_train = preprocessed_title_more_weight_df[:int(train_datasize)]